harveyyoyo/google_photos_slideshow/privacy.md

 No data is stored, shared, or used for any other purpose.
 Your credentials are kept on your device and never sent to any third party.

-If you have questions, contact: [your email]
+If you have questions, contact me